L.M.Reid creates delicious recipes and gives step-by-step instructions with her own photos so you can learn how to make each recipe at home.

-They can both be made well in advance of the holidays which is an added bonus during those hectic days leading up to Christmas day.
-There are videos and photos so you can follow the recipe easily.
+Here in Ireland, plum pudding and cake for dessert after the Christmas dinner is a tradition.
+Both desserts can be made well in advance of the holidays, which is an added bonus during those hectic days leading up to Christmas day.

 - 85 g / 3 oz of self raising flour